m4-used-rollout/commander-mode/README.md

 ### ITEM

 The `ITEM` command is followed by a 1-3 digit number that denotes the [index number](https://bulbapedia.bulbagarden.net/wiki/List_of_items_by_index_number_(Generation_III)) (in decimal) of the desired item to be used.
 If the item is available, it will take all necessary steps to navigate to the Bag menu, move to the correct pocket, move the cursor to the desired item, and use it. `ITEM` will only use items from the Items, Berries, and Balls pockets.
 It will not attempt use items from the Balls pocket in Trainer battles.
-If the item is to be used on a Pokemon in the party, see `ON` below.
+If the item is to be used on a Pokemon in the party, see `WITH` below.

+If using item index numbers is cumbersome, see [Alternative ITEM Commands](#alternative-item-commands).

-### ON
+### WITH

-The `ON` command is a bag-safe version of `SWITCH`.
+The `WITH` command is a bag-safe version of `SWITCH`.
 As with `SWITCH`, it is followed by a number 1-6 that denoted which party slot you want to use an item on.
 It will operate the Pokemon menu when it is open, but it will not attempt to open the menu if you're not already in it.

+### CATCH

+The `CATCH` command will attempt to use whichever ball is currently selected in the Balls pocket.
+If the cursor is on Close, it will move the cursor up to select the last ball in the bag. `CATCH` will do nothing if there are no available balls to throw, or if not in a Wild battle.

 ### RUN

 The `RUN` command takes all necessary steps to run from a Wild battle.
 It will not attempt to run from Trainer battles.

+## Safari Zone

+Inside the Safari Zone, the commands still attempt operate as they would in a normal battle. `MOVE` will select the Ball option and throws a Safari Ball. `ITEM` and `CATCH` will open the PokeBlock case. `SWITCH` will select Go Near, and `RUN` will select Run.

 ## Alternative ITEM Commands